polyfy/polylith/readme.md

 So far, we have only used functions in the interface.
 Polylith also supports having `def` and `defmacro` statements in the interface.
-There are no magic here, just include the definitions you want, like this:
+There is no magic here, just include the definitions you want, like this:
 ```clojure
 (def one-two-three 123)
 ```